thruthesky/fireflutter/docs/rchat.md

-For group chat,

-- when a user enters the group chat,
-	- update room info under /chat-rooms/my-uid/group-chat-id
-	- update /chat-rooms/group-chat-id/users/{my-uid: true}
+## Database structure

+- 1:1 chat and group chat has same field structure.
+  - `/chat-messages` has all the messages for the chat rooms
+  - `/chat-rooms` has all the chat room info.
+  - `/chat-relations` has all the relations of who join which chat room.
+Consider it as my chat room list.

+  In this structure, 1:1 chat room can have same structure of group chat and 1:1 chat.
+By the this, we can have more consistent logic and the 1:1 chat can turn into a group chat.

+- `isGroupChat` is set to true if the chat room is for group chat.
+  - But the type of chat room is determined by the chat room id.
+    - If the chat room id has triple typen(`---`) in the middle, it is single chat.
+Otherwise it is a group chat.
+    - This is because, the chat room type needed to be determined before the chat room exists.

 - when a user leaves,
-	- delete room /chat-rooms/my-uid/group-chat-id
+	- delete /chat-rooms/room-id/users/{my-uid}
-	- delete /chat-rooms/group-chat-id/users/{my-uid}
+	- delete /chat-relations/{my-uid}/{room-id}

 - when a chat message is sent,
-	- save a message under /chat-messages/group-chat-id
+	- save a message under /chat-messages/room-id
+	- don't update /chat-rooms/room-id
-	- update the last message to all the chat room member's /chat-room/uid/group-chat-id and do the following works (like incrementing new message, sending push notifications)
+	- update the last message to all the chat room user's relation node /chat-relations/{my-uid}/{room-id} and do the following works (like incrementing new message, sending push notifications)
-	- but don't save the last message under /chat-rooms/group-chat-id/uid

-- When a group is being created,
-  - Update room under /chat-rooms/my-uid/groupd-id
-  - Update a document under /chat-rooms/group-id
-    - save my uid in /chat-rooms/group-id/users/{my-uid: true}
-	- save isGroupChat to true
-	- save isOpenGroupChat to true or false.
-	- save room name
-	- save createdAt

-## Database structure

-- `Flag string` is the string of the user value under `/chat-rooms/`
--